SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    For example,
    you can't use ``print(13)``
    as an implicit return value.
-   However, can use a function that never returns like ``fatalError("Oh no!")`` as an implicit return value, because Swift knows that the implicit return doesn't happen.
+   However, you can use a function that never returns like ``fatalError("Oh no!")`` as an implicit return value, because Swift knows that the implicit return doesn't happen.